 Using a real .22 LR barrel and a system that is actually built for .22 LR, this is the best AR-15 platform .22 LR you can get off the shelf.
 And it doesn’t cost too much either.

 From popping pop cans to bringing home the squirrels for the squirrel stew to slapping steel at long distances, these .22 LR rifles can do it all.
-It’s just a matter of finding the one that is perfect for you.
+It’s just a matter of finding the perfect one for you.

-I have my favorites and I’m sure you have yours, so tell me about them down in the comments!
+I have my favorites, and I’m sure you have yours, so tell me about them down in the comments.
+If you’d like to see more .22 LR content, let us know.